Music

 Credits 0 Max Credits 1

 This ensemble is a midsize ensemble (40-55 members) of select voices primarily made up of music majors and minors.
-Membership into this ensemble is by audition and/or consent of the director.
+Membership of this ensemble is by audition and/or consent of the director.
 The ensemble performs for civic, religious, academic and cultural events.
 Repertoire spanning from early baroque to contemporary gospel music is performed.
 Members joining this ensemble must demonstrate the ability to sing in various musical genres with ease.
-The Aeolians will join with the University Choir for certain civic, academic, and or religious events as needed.
+The Aeolians will join with the University Choir for certain civic, academic, and religious events as needed.
 Repeatable credit.

 MU 204: Wind Ensemble